Skip to content

 [II] Synthetic or defined culture media

-They consist wholly of dilute, reproducible solution of chemically pure, known inorganic and/or organic compounds.
+They consist wholly of dilute, reproducible solutions of chemically pure, known inorganic, and/or organic compounds.
 Artificial media of exactly known, reproducible composition are called synthetic or chemically defined media.
-The formulation and use of these media requires an exact knowledge of the nutritional requirements of the microorganism to be cultivated.
-A simplest inorganic synthetic culture medium for common, sulphur-oxidising, chemolithotroph, soil bacterium, Thiobacillus thiooxidans is as follows:
+The formulation and use of these media require exact knowledge of the nutritional requirements of the microorganism to be cultivated.
+The simplest inorganic synthetic culture medium for common, sulphur-oxidising, chemolithotroph, soil bacterium, Thiobacillus thiooxidans is as follows:

-The synthetic media may be a general purpose medium used for majority of microbes or selective media used for a selected microbe or differential media used for differential isolation of microbes in same sample.
+Synthetic media may be a general-purpose medium used for the majority of microbes or selective media used for a selected microbe or differential media used for differential isolation of microbes in the same sample.
 We describe these media later under pure culture methods.

 [III] Living culture media